Definitions and key terms

 Persons or organisations who take bets, calculate odds and pay out winnings.
 Bookmakers are licensed in each jurisdiction across Australia.
 Traditionally, bookmakers were referred to those individuals operating at event venues, but now corporate bookmakers operate online which includes RWA members.

 Credit betting is not permitted with Australia’s licensed sportsbooks and refers to the provision of a line of credit by a betting operator to allow a customer to place bets without using deposited funds and to reconcile the account at a later date.
-Contrary to common belief, credit betting does not refer to the use of credit cards to deposit funds into an online betting account.

 A limit on the amount of money that can be deposited by the customer into a single betting account over a defined period of time.
 At present, a number of online wagering operators allow customers to set deposit limits, typically when their account is registered.
 The services typically limit the amount that may be deposited during a day (24 hours), week (7 days) or month (30 days).